Skip to main content

 Subsection 2.4.1 Some examples

 Our first example is a mass on a spring.
 Suppose we have a mass \(m > 0\) (in kilograms) connected by a spring with spring constant \(k > 0\) (in newtons per meter) to a fixed wall.
 There may be some external force \(F(t)\) (in newtons) acting on the mass.
+Here, \(t\) is time in seconds.
 Finally, there is some friction measured by \(c \geq 0\) (in newton-seconds per meter) as the mass slides along the floor (or perhaps a damper is connected).

-Let \(x\) be the displacement of the mass (\(x=0\) is the rest position), with \(x\) growing to the right (away from the wall).
+Let \(x\) be the displacement of the mass in meters (\(x=0\) is the rest position), with \(x\) growing to the right (away from the wall).
 The force exerted by the spring is proportional to the compression of the spring by Hooke’s law.
 Therefore, it is \(kx\) in the negative direction.
-Similarly the amount of force exerted by friction is proportional to the velocity of the mass.
-By Newton’s second law we know that force equals mass times acceleration and hence \(mx'' = F(t)-cx'-kx\) or
+Similarly the force exerted by friction is proportional to the velocity of the mass.
+Newton’s second law says that force equals mass times acceleration.
+Hence, \(mx'' = F(t)-cx'-kx\) or

 \begin{equation*} mx'' + cx' + kx = F(t) . \end{equation*}